georgezzeng/Articles/2024-11-26-cole-profile.md

 C: I think the tail end of the pandemic definitely affected my adjustment into CHTC socially.
 The first day I came in there were only 3 or 4 people in the office besides me.
 But, as more people came in, I think it was actually relatively easy.
 Especially in the developer team.
 We’re all a bunch of nerds, and nerds are easy to get along with when you put them in a room together.
 We joke, we mess around, we spend a lot of time just talking and working on problems in the hallways.

 I think just getting out there and chatting is important.
 We play sheepshead at lunch on Fridays, we have lengthy conversations about minecraft.
-CHTC also has annual events like the OSG School and the HTC Week conference, which is also a great opportunity to meet new people.
+CHTC also has annual events like the OSG School and the Throughput Computing Week conference, which is also a great opportunity to meet new people.